Eito Suzuki: Assassination of Shinzo Abe

 Since the assassination of the former Prime Minister Shinzo Abe on 8 July 2022, Suzuki has been making regular appearances as a guest commentator on various featured news programs across different broadcasting stations.
 He shares his latest investigations on the activities of the UC and their ties with the Liberal Democratic Party.
-In an interview of a documentary about Abe's assassination by CNA, Suzuki concluded that he wants that politicians become more transparent to the public about their dealings.
+In an interview of a documentary by CNA about Abe's assassination, Suzuki concluded that he wants that politicians become more transparent to the public about their dealings.
 On the other hand, Suzuki holds a pessimistic view regarding the Unification Church's ability to regulate itself against alleged controversial activities and believes that accountability by third-party monitors is necessary.

 Suzuki has never met the main suspect Tetsuya Yamagami in person before or after Abe's assassination.
 It was revealed that Yamagami sent Suzuki two private messages on Twitter nine days before the assassination.
 However, Suzuki did not notice the messages before the assassination occurred.
 Yamagami's Twitter account was suspended not long after the assassination.
 Following Yamagami's arrest by the police, Suzuki has been able to communicate with him through letters delivered by Yamagami's lawyers.
 Through these exchanges, Suzuki has learned that Yamagami is a regular reader of his works.
 Particularly his report about Abe's video speech for a UC-affiliated event in September 2021 is cited as the main reason which incentivised Yamagami to target Abe, but Suzuki believes that Yamagami had a precise understanding of the relationship between the UC and Abe prior to that 2021 rally.
 Suzuki feels "the accuracy of my articles will be even more scrutinized" which could further compromise his personal safety.
 On the other hand, he insists that Yamagami should be given a fair trial, and society should work towards prevention of similar tragedy.